linkedin/Hakawai/README.md

 Get Started
 -----------

 Hakawai makes extensive use of TextKit, and requires iOS 7.1 or later.
 (Unfortunately, there are severe TextKit bugs in 7.0 that break many of the features offered by the library.)
+At your own risk, you may try using Hakawai with iOS 7.0 (this may be a viable option if you only want to use the text transformers).

 If you are using CocoaPods, just add ``pod 'Hakawai'`` to your Podfile.
 Otherwise, check out the project and copy the source files into your own project.